Time1ess/ProxyPool/README.md

 	* `url_fmt` will be used to generate crawling pages, it's often that the coding rule of these free proxy providing website is something like `xxx.com/yy/5`
 	* `parse` method should take care of the content of response and parse it to create new `ProxyItem` which has been defined in `items.py`

-5. Update `start.sh` to add a hangup for new spider.

-6. It's done, the tool will handle the rest, just start the tool.
+5. It's done, the tool will handle the rest, just start the tool.

 ## Data in Redis